This is an archive of a letter sent to our mailing list on 16 September 2018, the day we left the US.

 infinitely until it is a tiny point of zero volume and infinite mass, so

-your socks, underwear and t-shirts.
+pack all your socks, underwear and t-shirts.
 You’re going to need all your spare

 batteries, pens, face masks, lip balm, coffee filters, razors, beauty

 samples, cologne/perfume, playing cards, and pieces of useful stationery

 (sticky notes!) you’ve carefully collected over the years.
 You’ve been